 Skip to main content

-Dr Rachel Scott - Lecturer in World and Comparative Literature (Hispanic)
+Dr Rachel Scott - Senior Lecturer in World and Hispanic Literatures

-Dr Rachel Scott - Lecturer in World and Comparative Literature (Hispanic)
+Dr Rachel Scott - Senior Lecturer in World and Hispanic Literatures

-I teach on the Hispanic Studies, Comparative Literature and Culture, Liberal Arts, and Translation Studies programmes in the Department of Languages, Literatures and Cultures; I have also taught on the Humanities Foundation Year.
-Both my teaching and my research are rooted in comparative and transnational approaches.
-A specialist in medieval and early modern literatures of the Hispanic world, I am interested in cultural translation, reception, and cross-cultural exchange; questions of gender, alterity, and the human condition; the uses and representations of the past in contemporary culture; and storytelling as an act of worldmaking.
+I teach on the Hispanic Studies, Comparative Literature and Culture, and Liberal Arts programmes in the Department of Languages, Literatures and Cultures.
+My teaching and research are rooted in comparative and transnational approaches.
+I am a specialist in medieval and early modern literatures of Iberia and the wider Hispanic world; my work looks at cross-cultural literary exchange and cultural translation, questions of gender, alterity, and the human condition, and the uses and representations of the past in contemporary culture.

-I am currently working on a book about the medieval and early modern European reception of Kalila wa-Dimna, a collection of Arabic fables that originated in India which exemplifies the fluidity and transnationality of earlier literatures.
+My current project traces the medieval and early modern European reception of Kalila wa-Dimna, a collection of Arabic fables that originated in India and has been translated into more than forty languages, demonstrating the fluidity and transnationality of earlier literatures.
 As part of this research, I have worked with artists, curators, arts organisations, and school children on an Arts Council England-funded project, Ancient Tales for Troubled Times, which resulted in an exhibition at the P21 Gallery in London and accompanying programme of public events during May-June 2022.

-Before joining Royal Holloway, I was a postdoctoral researcher on the Arts and Humanities Research Council’s flagship Open World Research Initiative project Language Acts and Worldmaking (2017-2020).
+Before joining Royal Holloway, I was a postdoctoral researcher on Language Acts and Worldmaking, one of the Arts and Humanities Research Council's flagship Open World Research Initiative projects, and Lecturer in Medieval Spanish Literature at Queen Mary University of London.

 Twitter: @rach_scottie